David A. Johnston: Consequences and response

 The public was shocked by the extent of the eruption, which had lowered the elevation of the summit by 1313 ft, destroyed 230 sqmi of woodland, and spread ash into other states and Canada.
 The lateral blast that killed Johnston started at a speed of 220 mph and accelerated to 670 mph.
 Even USGS scientists were awed.
 With a Volcanic Explosivity Index value of 5, the eruption was catastrophic.
 More than 50 people were killed or missing, including Johnston, mountain resident Harry R. Truman, photographer Robert Landsburg, and National Geographic photographer Reid Blackburn.

-The disaster was the deadliest and most destructive volcanic eruption in the history of the United States of America.
+The disaster was the deadliest and most destructive volcanic eruption in the history of the United States.
 A total of 57 people are known to have died, and more were left homeless when the ash falls and pyroclastic flows destroyed or buried 200 houses.
 In addition to the human fatalities, thousands of animals perished.
 The official estimate from the USGS was 7,000 game animals, 12 million salmon fingerlings, and 40,000 salmon.

 Two years after the eruption, the United States government set aside 110000 acre of land for the Mount St. Helens National Volcanic Monument.
 This protected area, which includes the Johnston Ridge Observatory and several other research and visitor centers, serves as an area for scientific research, tourism, and education.